Estimating Time Delays between Signals under Mixed Noise Influence with Novel Cross- and Bispectral Methods: Theory

-In Section~\ref{sec:cross spec TDE}, it is discussed that the phase-slope delay estimate is biased towards zero (or $\pm \pi$, depending on the polarity of the signal) in mixed noise environments, where the magnitude of the phase spectrum is compromised.
+In Section~\ref{sec:cross spec TDE}, we discuss that the phase-slope delay estimate is biased towards zero (or $\pm \pi$, depending on the polarity of the signal) in mixed noise environments, where the magnitude of the phase spectrum is compromised.
 Instead of the slope of the phase spectrum, we therefore propose to estimate its periodicity, which remains unaffected by mixed noise.

 The periodicity of a sawtooth function is a property as intrinsic as its slope.
 For time-delayed sources, one period of the phase difference spectrum is defined by the points of phase wrapping, i.e., where the sign of the phase spectrum flips at $\pm \pi$.
 At constant slope, phase wrapping occurs periodically, and the periodicity of the phase spectrum is equally proportional to the underlying delay.
 It is therefore, in theory, a suitable candidate for a cross-spectral delay estimator.